56phil/PRH_Site/content/books/stoic-backgammon.md

 ---
 title: "Stoic Backgammon"
 description: "Where the ancient game meets ancient philosophy.
-A practical exploration of how Stoic principles 중심으로 apply both at the board and in life."
+A practical exploration of how Stoic principles 중심으로 apply both at the board and in life. "
 date: 2026-04-30T00:00:00Z
 image: "img/books/stoic-backgammon.jpg"
 amazon_link: "https://www.amazon.com/dp/B0GXW6KRDH"